Home learning for any children not at school due to Covid-19 restrictions will appear here.

 Please ensure you make contact with your teacher each day.
 Use Seesaw to share your work, message your teacher and receive feedback.

 In September 2020, all our classes returned to full-time education following the COVID-19 closure in March 2020 and then entered another period of lockdown from January 2021 until March 2021.
-Although we hope that the majority of our children will now have an uninterrupted experience, there is the possibility that an individual child, a class bubble, or indeed the whole school, will need to self-isolate for a period of time.
+Although we hope that the majority of our children will now have an uninterrupted experience, there is the possibility that an individual child will need to self-isolate for a period of time.
 We have therefore put in place a plan for remote learning so that all children can continue with their education.

 This meets the expectations set out in the DfE guidance ‘Remote Education Support’ https://www.gov.uk/guidance/remote-education-during-coronavirus-covid-19

-The school will use the HOME LEARNING tab on its website for remote learning.
-On this page will be important information regarding remote learning during absence from school
+The school will use the HOME LEARNING tab on its website / or set work by the teacher sent home with a sibling in school for remote learning.

 If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children and will provide devices, connections and paper packs of learning.
 Where funding can be accessed, remote devices (eg, laptops/tablets) and/or 4G connections will be sought, particularly for disadvantaged children.
 Parents will be reminded to make the school aware of any barriers to accessing remote learning.